Spectrum, Waldorf Astoria, Amsterdam, Netherlands

 Barfly by Buddha Bar – Hilton Dubai Palm Jumeirah

-A Neo-Baroque concept decorated with warm reds, gold steel and aubergine tones and colours.
+A Neo-Baroque concept decorated with warm reds, gold steel, and aubergine tones and colours.
 The latest destination from the world-famous Buddha-Bar stable, Barfly is a rich and exquisite explosion to the senses.
-Challenging the concepts of bar, dining and entertainment, the concept by George V Eatertainment and detailing by Design Wapler & Associates set a high bar for the lighting design.
+Challenging the concepts of bar, dining, and entertainment, the concept by George V Eatertainment and detailing by Design Wapler & Associates set a high bar for the lighting design.
 We were tasked with creating and implementing a successful lighting strategy for all the front-of-house areas.

 Client: Hilton Hotels and Resorts / Barfly by Buddha-Bar